 Which Cryptocurrency Is Set To Explode?

-If you’re looking to start buying cryptocurrency, you might be wondering: Which one will bring the biggest potential return?
-Although bitcoin might be the obvious choice, it’s not necessarily the best one in 2022.
-Your chances of having a big payoff might be better with a smaller coin that hasn’t already been pumped up by institutional investors the way bitcoin has.
+If you’re looking to start buying cryptocurrency, you might be wondering which one wille bring the biggest potential return.
+Although Bitcoin might be the obvious choice, it’s not necessarily the best one in 2022.
+Your chances of having a big payoff might be better with a smaller coin that hasn’t already been pumped up by institutional investors the way Bitcoin has.

-Here are six cryptos that might still have a high ceiling.
+Here are six cryptocurrencies that might still have a high ceiling.

 1. Ethereum (ETH)

-Ethereum, commonly known as ether, is the world’s second-largest cryptocurrency behind bitcoin, even outperforming bitcoin recently in terms of price gains, CoinTelegraph reported.
-Last year, Ethereum instituted a major upgrade that included reducing the supply of ether, currently at 120.33 billion coins.
-The upgrade also allows the Ethereum network to handle more transactions per second, improve the platform’s scalability and lower transaction fees.
+Ethereum, commonly known as Ether, is the world’s second-largest cryptocurrency behind Bitcoin, even outperforming Bitcoin at times.
+Last year, Ethereum instituted a major upgrade that included reducing the supply of Ether, currently at 122.2 million coins as of Sept.
+2. The upgrade also allows the Ethereum network to handle more transactions per second, improve the platform’s scalability and lower transaction fees.

-Ethereum is currently experiencing a major slump, losing 35% of its value since the beginning of the year, which is about on par with other major cryptocurrencies.
+Ethereum is currently experiencing a major slump, losing over 56% of its value since the beginning of the year, which is about on par with other major cryptocurrencies.
 Some analysts say the low price presents a good buying opportunity for investors who’ve been waiting for the right time to test the cryptocurrency waters.
 The coin might also appeal to current investors who bought high and would benefit from dollar-cost averaging.

 2. Binance Coin (BNB)

-Binance is the most successful cryptocurrency exchange in terms of trading volumes.
-Like bitcoin, binance coin keeps a hard limit on the number of tokens in circulation — in its case, 161,337,261 out of a maximum of 200,000,000 tokens.
+Binance is the largest cryptocurrency exchange in terms of trading volumes.
+Like Bitcoin, Binance coin keeps a hard limit on the number of tokens in circulation — in its case, 161,337,261 out of a maximum of 200,000,000 tokens.
 This helped the token price increase exponentially in 2021.
 In addition, Binance puts about one-fifth of its profits each quarter into permanently getting rid of, or “burning,” BNB tokens, which raises the value of the remaining tokens.
 The number of circulating tokens is down 4 million since August 2.

 Binance has two blockchains, which reduce the kind of bottlenecks Ethereum is vulnerable to.
 It’s also fast and scalable, and Binance is in the process of making the platform more regulator-friendly, according to Seeking Alpha — a feature that could be crucial to its longevity and widespread adoption.
-In addition, Binance is launching Bifinity, a fiat-to-cryptocurrency payment platform that will help merchants prepare to accept digital assets as payments, CoinMarketCap reported.
+In addition, Binance recently launched Bifinity, a fiat-to-cryptocurrency payment platform that will help merchants prepare to accept digital assets as payments, CoinMarketCap reported.
 The payment processing platform supports more than 50 cryptocurrencies and major payment networks like Visa and Mastercard.

-Also working in binance coin’s favor is the fact that it outperformed bitcoin and ethereum last year and seems poised to do so this year, too.
-With the Binance exchange possibly expanding into Europe, as InvestorPlace says it has hinted it might do, binance coin could be ready to take off.
+Also working in Binance coin’s favor is the fact that it outperformed Bitcoin and Ethereum last year and seems poised to do so this year, too.
+With Binance expanding into Europe, with Paris as its hub, Binance coin could be ready to take off.